nvaccess/mrconfig/docs/translatingAddons.md

 If you set add-on translation value to 1, the next time you receive interface file updates, you'll receive the add-on file in the following location: yourlang/Add-ons/addonname/nvda.po
-Where yourlang is your language and addonname is the name of the add-on.
+Where yourLang is your language and addonName is the name of the add-on.

 Generally, new messages to be translated will be available once a week.

 ### Translation process

-1. Open the context menú on the translations folder.
+1. Open the context menu on the translations folder.
 1. From the SVN submenu, select `SVN update` to get the latest changes.
 1. Open `langCode/addons/`addonName` folder, and use Poedit to translate the `nvda.po` file to translate messages corresponding to the add-on interface.
 1. Open `website/addons`, and use Poedit to translate `addonName.langCode.po`, to translate add-ons documentation
+1. Open the context menu on the translated file, and select the `SVN commit` command to submit your changes to the server.